OpenPj/alfresco-process-services-project-sdk/README.md

 Build and test with unit tests execution for APS 1.9.0.5 with:
 `mvn clean test -Paps1.9`

+Build and package with integration tests execution for APS 1.11.4 with:
+`mvn clean install`

 Build and package with integration tests execution for APS 1.11 with:
-`mvn clean install`
+`mvn clean install -Paps1.11`

 Build and package with integration tests execution for APS 1.10 with:
 `mvn clean install -Paps1.10`